 With updates produced every three years, building codes allow for ongoing consideration of new technologies and incorporate scientific understandings about flooding, wind loads, and other extreme weather events.
 For example, I-Codes take into consideration areas that have specific weather needs like calling for hurricane clips and bracing to stop wind damage, ice and water shields on roofs to prevent ice damming and water infiltration, flood-resistant construction to prevent foundation damage, impact and wind resistant windows/doors, deck attachments, and more.

-Building Departments nationwide are given a numerical rating based on several factors, including which edition of the codes has been adopted and the level that the codes have been modified.
-The rating is established by Verisk’s Insurance Services Organization (ISO) for the purposes of developing rates for insuring commercial property, based on susceptibility.
+Building departments nationwide are given a numerical rating based on several factors, including which edition of the codes has been adopted and the level that the codes have been modified.
+The rating is established by Verisk’s Insurance Services Office (ISO) for the purposes of developing rates for insuring commercial property, based on susceptibility.

 The ISO Building Code Effectiveness Grading Schedule (BCEGS) provides insight into a community’s building code enforcement activities as it relates to property losses due to natural and man-made hazards.
 The BCEGS program looks at a community’s adopted codes; the resources made available for the enforcement of the codes, and the utilization of these resources.
 Each community receives two classifications: one for commercial properties and one for single- and two-family residential properties, ranging from 1 (exemplary commitment to building code enforcement) to 10.
 These classifications may be utilized by property and casualty insurers in underwriting and rate development.
 Multiple academic studies have shown that BCEGS classifications are a valuable indicator of risk and potential losses in a hazardous event.